salvatore-abello/CTF-Writeups/L3ak CTF 2024/PySysMagic/PySysMagic.md

 What happens if all modules from `sys.modules` are removed?
 Is it still solvable?

-In the end, it was a fun challenge to solve ❤️
+At the end, it was a fun challenge to solve ❤️

 Thanks to the authors for the challenge and for the CTF in general.
 It's always nice to see pyjails in CTFs!